sadafAsh/Polymorphism/README.md

  the Overridden method is resolved at runtime.This type of polymorphism is achieved by Method Overriding.
 Overriding occurs when a derived class a properties or behaviour of the member function of the base class.That base function is said to be Overridden.

-          In this project,package "runtime" ,when a child class "Salary" is created, then the method inside the child class is called.This is because in the parent class "Employee" is oveeridden by the child class.So yhe method is overridden.In the main body inside the child is executed.
+          In this project,in package "runtime" ,when a child class "Salary" is created, then the method inside the child class is called.This is because in the parent class "Employee" is overridden by the child class.So yhe method is overridden.In the main body inside the child is executed.

+JUNIT TEST:
-           There is JUnit Test also present for all Polymorphism and test coverage are 100% successful by jacoco reports.
+      The  Junit Test is done of all the entities in  "Polymorphism" project and test coverage is 100% successful in jacoco report.

+  SONARQUBE :
+          In sonarqube,reliability ,security , securityReview and maintainability is A and the code coverage is 100%.

   SONARQUBE